Ondřejov (Prague-East District): Etymology

 Ondřejov (meaning "Ondřej's") was probably named after its founded Ondřej of Dubá.
 Saint Andrew (svatý Ondřej) is in the municipal coat of arms.

 Geography

 Ondřejov is located about 25 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is the Pecný hill at 545 m above sea level.

 History

 The first written mention of Ondřejov is from 1352.
 Among the owners of the village were the noble families of Dubá, Kostka of Postupice, Šelenberk and Waldstein.
 The development of Ondřejov was greatly hampered by the Hussite Wars in the 15th century and the Thirty Years' War in the 17th century.
 In 1745, Ondřejov was promoted to a market town, but it lost the title after World War II.

 Transport

-The D1 motorway from Prague to Brno passes through the western part of the municipal territory.
+The D1 motorway from Prague to Brno runs through the western part of the municipal territory.